ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Trust is a decision being made.
 Trustworthiness is a quality that is assessed via evidence created.
 This is a subtle difference and being familiar with the difference is crucial for using this document.
-Additionally, the concepts of freshness and trust relationship with respect to RATS are elaborated on to enable implementers to choose appropriate solutions to compose their Remote Attestation Procedures.
+Additionally, the concepts of freshness and trust relationships with respect to RATS are elaborated on to enable implementers in order to choose appropriate solutions to compose their Remote Attestation Procedures.

 # Terminology {#terminology}